Table of Contents

 rewraps the result using return.

-This need crops up so often in Haskell code that we won't be surprised to learn that a shorthand already exists.
-We reuse the lifting technique that we introduced for functors in the section called “Introducing functors”.
+This need crops up often in Haskell code.
+We won't be surprised to learn that a shorthand already exists: we use the lifting technique that we introduced for functors in the section called “Introducing functors”.
 Lifting a pure function into a functor usually involves unwrapping the value inside the functor, calling the function on it, and rewrapping the result with the same constructor.

 We do exactly the same thing with a monad.
 Because the